techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-recording-policy.md

 | Retention policy      | [Meeting storage and permissions](tmr-meeting-recording-change.md) | Configurable with partner solution |
 | Recording policy                | Configurable with Teams Admin Center (Meeting policy + Calling policy) | Configurable with user policy        |

-- Guest users can't initiate convenience recordings.
+- Guests can't initiate convenience recordings.

 - Users in trusted organizations can’t initiate convenience recordings when they join meetings in your organization.

 - Users in trusted organizations can initiate convenience recordings of unscheduled, 1:1 calls originated by either party.
-If they initiate, the recording will adhere to the calling policy defined in the trusted organization's tenant.
+If they initiate, the recording adheres to the calling policy defined in the trusted organization's tenant.

-- Users assigned with Edu A1 license only, may record manually but can't use meeting options to auto-record.
+- Users assigned with Edu A1 license only, can record manually but can't use meeting options to auto-record.

 Meeting recordings don't capture: